Xarderos/Night-Pinball/README.md

   - Green Star: The player has to pass through a rock 3 times
   - Red Star: Similar to the blue one, the player has to touch a hole to activate the red star
   - Grey Star: The player has to pass through a little white door

+## How to win

+To win in this pinball the player has to hit the boss 4 times, each time the player hits the boss a little yellow circle will apear at the bottom of the map

 ## Controls